[?] Subscribe To This Site

 Protect You From Heart Disease

-It's their content of omega 3 fatty acids that is primarily responsible for many of their unique health benefits.
+The benefits of fish and fish oil on human health have been well documented.
+It's their content of omega-3 fatty acids that is primarily responsible for many of their unique health benefits.

-The best known condition prevented and treated with omega 3 fatty acids is heart disease.
+The best known condition prevented and treated with omega-3 fatty acids is heart disease.

 It's a fact that seafood eaters worldwide have less heart disease.
 Even eating a tiny amount of fish can have a monumental effect on your health.